· · AI

 Group related questions into one message.
 Anthropic itself recommends this in their official usage-limit best practices: “If you have multiple related tasks or questions, group them in a single message.”
 I ran a controlled test.
 Three capital-city questions sent as one grouped message cost $0.0354 in API equivalents.
 The same three questions sent as three separate messages cost $0.1052.
 That is 2.97x more expensive when split.

 The reason is structural.
 Each new message reloads the system context: tools, instructions, project files, prior conversation.
-On the API this manifests as cache writes; on Claude.ai it manifests as message-cap consumption.
+On the API this manifests as cache writes; on Claude.ai it manifests as usage-cap consumption.
 Either way, packing your asks together is the single most effective habit.

 Edit your bad prompt instead of correcting it with a follow-up.
 Click the pencil icon on the message that produced a bad answer.
 Rewrite it.
 Hit enter.
 The conversation reverts to that point and Claude regenerates as if the bad exchange never happened.
 The carousel claims this saves 40 percent of tokens.
 There is no published source for that figure - it is sales prose.
 The mechanism, however, is real.
 A follow-up correction stacks the failed exchange into your conversation history forever, so every subsequent turn pays for it on top.
 An edit deletes that history.
 Real savings depend on conversation length but the direction is correct.